-Fishkill Correctional Facility and Rochester Correctional Facility has an Industrial Training Leave program for asbestos training.
+Fishkill Correctional Facility and Rochester Correctional Facility have Industrial Training Leave programs for asbestos training.
 Inmates are provided the opportunity to earn an Asbestos Supervisor Certification.
 They are assigned to work on abatement projects in the community under the auspices of DOCCS Division of Industries, Corcraft Abatement program staff.
-Upon release from DOCCS, inmates are able to seek employment in the community and earn viable living wages.
+Upon release from DOCCS, inmates may use the certification to seek employment in the community and earn viable living wages.